Tariqalrehily/iShop/README.md

 * After, do this to commit and push my projects changes and keep my GitHub repository up to date.

 ### From Github:
-* To run the project locally:
+#### To run the project locally:
-1. Install Pip, python3, and git on your local machine.
+* Install Pip, python3, and git on your local machine.
-2. Project required the following services, Create free accounts on: [AWS to set S3 bucket](https://aws.amazon.com/) and [Stripe](https://stripe.com/ie) as payment method to validate credit card payment.
+* Project required the following services, Create free accounts on: [AWS to set S3 bucket](https://aws.amazon.com/) and [Stripe](https://stripe.com/ie) as payment method to validate credit card payment.
-3. On GitHub, navigate to the main page of the repository.
+* On GitHub, navigate to the main page of the repository.

+#### Instructions:
 1. On GitHub, navigate to the main page of the [repository](https://github.com/Tariqalrehily/iShop).
 2. Under the repository name, click Clone or download.
 3. In the Clone with HTTPs section, click  to copy the clone URL for the repository.